The care of second victims responds to the following objectives:

 Peer Support is “emotional first aid” for healthcare providers who are involved in unanticipated adverse patient events, medical errors, or other stressful situations encountered through patient care.
 Providers involved in such events are often referred to as Second Victims, as they suffer significant emotional, physical, cognitive, and behavioural sequelae in the aftermath of such events.
 Peer Support is an effective tool in helping staff successfully manage difficult situations, increase resiliency, and decrease burnout.

-The three-stage intervention model suggested by Susan Scott is the most widespread.
+The three-stage intervention model suggested by Susan Scott2 is the most widespread framework to guide the support of second victims.
 It is based on peer support, first from the unit itself (basic emotional first aid) and at a second level by trained peers.
 The third level is based on more specialised support.

 In most cases, the tier 1 will provide sufficient support to the victims; it is composed by peers and unit leaders that should have received some basic awareness training to the second victim’s needs.
 When necessary, the second victims can be referred for tier 2, where specially trained peers can provide guidance and support.
 When the needs of the second victims exceeds the expertise of the peer supporters, they can be referred for Tier 3, composed by professional counsellors.

-In the ERNST Course, different programs to support the second victims are detailed.
+In the ERNST Course, different programs to support the second victims are detailed: https://course.cost-ernst.eu/

 Improving healthcare workers’ resilience